For Employers

 Things that can decrease costs:

-• Providing a word document listing what all these documents are and the date of the document – we can provide you with a format to fill in
+- Providing a word document listing what all these documents are and the date of the document – we can provide you with a form to fill in.

 Things that will increase costs:

-• Delays caused by the Employment Tribunal (eg:- postponing hearings) or the health of witnesses or as a result of the Covid 19 backlog
+- Delays caused by the Employment Tribunal (eg:- postponing hearings) or the health of witnesses or as a result of a backlog of cases.

-• Where mini-hearings are needed before the final one to determine key points eg:- is there a disability?
+- Where mini-hearings are needed before the final one to determine key points eg:- is there a disability?
+These hearings can cost around £5,000 + VAT.